-The food industry will face its fair share of challenges over the next decade and it’s difficult to imagine what it will look like in 2030, according to a new report.
-In “The Future of Food & Drink 2030,” a World Global Style Network report, the authors wrote that the food and beverage industry is resilient and “will always rise to the situation.”
+The food and beverage industry has faced once of its toughest years to date — and the year isn’t even over yet.
+Since the future is unpredictable, it’s difficult to imagine what the industry will look like in ten years and the lessons it will take from the COVID-19 pandemic.
+In a report entitled “The Future of Food & Drink 2030,” by the World Global Style Network, the authors concluded that, despite several challenges, the industry is resilient and “will always rise to the situation.”

 “Leading players such as Impossible Foods and Beyond Meat will continue to gain growth, but many others will have joined the fray by then, alongside growth from other protein areas such as insects,” the report said.

-Meat will always be considered as a “specialism and a treat,” with meat eaters mostly looking toward locally sourced and locally grown items.
-Here are some of the report’s takeaways on innovative plant-based food companies.
+The report said that meat will always be considered as a “specialism and a treat,” with an emphasis on locally-grown and fresh products.
+Here are some of the innovative ways plant-based meat companies are competing with their animal-based counterparts.

-Over the next decade, the five key themes that will drive change in the food and beverage industry are:
+The report identified five key takeaways that will drive change in the food and beverage industry by 2030:

-- Demand From Growing Middle Class: Pork is the most consumed meat in the Chinese market, and a surge of growth in the country’s middle class could present challenges.
+- Demand From Growing Middle Class: Pork is the most consumed meat in the Chinese market, and the growth of the middle class could present challenges in the future.